 Here are some recent customer comments from External Quality Monitoring programs:

 A few weeks ago I had a mishap with an electronic billpay that brought together – and then set apart -three financial institutions.
 Admittedly, I made a mistake in creating the electronic payment request.
 My local bank generated a physical check rather than transferring the funds via ACH (Automated Clearing House), and sent it on to institution #2 to process for financial institution #3 located in the United Kingdom.
 This error took hours of my time over a number of weeks to resolve.
 When it was finally over, I wanted to blast one financial institution on every social media platform I could find, wrote a thank-you letter to another and felt as indifferent about the third institution as they felt about me.

-During our recent Customer Insights to Action meeting (a quarterly meeting open to all of our existing business customers), Customer Relationship Metrics refreshed a 2007 study of this same subject.
-In 2007, analysis of the customer experience found that agent performance peaked in month 11.
+During our recent Customer Insights to Action meeting (a quarterly meeting open to all of our clients), Customer Relationship Metrics updated a case study of this same subject.
+In the originial analysis of the customer experience we found that agent performance peaked in month 11.
 At the time, we hypothesized that the peak of this performance bell curve would vary based on industry, management style, new-hire training, company culture and a number of other variables.
 What we found just recently is that peak service performance is rated by customers when the agents’ tenure is between 9 and 11 months.